RahulRajuPattar/rahulrajupattar2.github.io/_posts/2017-12-30-parametrizing-the-space-of-3d-rotations.md

 ---
 layout: post
-title: Parameterizing the Space of 3D Rotations
+title: Method of Stationary Phase
 comments: true
 category: mathematics
-tags: applied topology, SymPy, computer graphics
+tags: Oscillatory Integrals, Microlocal Analysis
 ---

 3D medical images in the NifTI format store data from MRI acquisitions of some anatomy, like a human brain or heart.
 When I was a postdoc @Penn [my lab][3] was primarily interested in studying brains.
 Each image associates grayscale values ( in the simplest case ) to discrete coordinates $(i,j,k)$, which describe voxel locations.
 And for reasons best explained by [NifTI FAQ][2] it's useful/important to align the acquired image to some other coordinate system.
 This alignment is stored in the image header, as a rigid motion plus an offset.
 Here's a bit of [NifTI documentation][1] motivating the need to keep the alignment.